 It’s just another 10-minute walk, following the path to the ruins.
 By now, you have passed the urbanized areas of Cusco and are walking through the countryside.
-And there is a well-trodden path and a rough stairway that leads you right into the heart of the megalithic fortress.
+A well-trodden way and a rough stairway lead you right into the heart of the megalithic fortress.

 Walk for 20 minutes uphill and through the trees above Qenko.
-Walk right of the small hill, along the path (keeping the houses on your right), then out into the fields and turn right.
-It is also possible to walk to the Plaza de Armas from nearby Cusilluchayoc via interconnecting trails that initially pass through some new neighborhoods on the main Cusco-Pisac highway and then descend to San Blas.
+Walk right off the small hill, along the path (keeping the houses on your right), then out into the fields and turn right.
+Walking to the Plaza de Armas from nearby Cusilluchayoc is also possible via interconnecting trails that initially pass through some new neighborhoods on the main Cusco-Pisac highway and then descend to San Blas.

 Chakan can be reached safely, though not easily, in the dry season (May-September) by following the main road from the slider at Sacsayhuaman for about 50 minutes; turn left onto the dirt road, walk about 30 minutes or so until you see a small manufactured lagoon on your left.
 Continue on the road for another 5 to 10 minutes; you will see a path on your left.
 Follow this road for about 15 minutes until you reach Chakan.

-A challenging hike leads from Chakan up the Tica-Tica creek (stay on the right side of the creek and stay well above it) to Quispe Huara.
-You need a local map or guide to find your way with certainty.
+A challenging hike leads from Chakan up the Tica-Tica Creek (stay on the right side of the creek and stay well above it) to Quispe Huara.
+It would help if you had a local map or guide to find your way with certainty.

 Tambomachay walks for less than 15 minutes along a marked trail that leaves the main road north of Puca Pucara.